Freakwill/pyrimidine/docs/source/Examples.md

 ```

-## Create new algo.
+## Example 2

 In the following example, the binary chromosomes should be decoded to floats.
-We recommend `digit_converter`, created by the author for such purpose, to handle with it.
+We recommend `digit_converter` to handle with it, created by the author for such purpose.

 ```python
 #!/usr/bin/env python3